 Brown Mountain Loop Trail is a 4.1 mile loop trail located near Tucson, Arizona and is good for all skill levels.
-The trail is primarily used for hiking and horses and is accessible from October until April.
+The trail is primarily used for hiking and horses and is best used from October until April.
 Horses are also able to use this trail.

 head west on E Speedway Blvd for 7.2 miles.
 Here Speedway becomes Gates Pass Blvd.
 Continue onto W Gates Pass Blvd for 4.8 miles.
 Turn right at Kinney Rd and follow for 2.4 miles.
 Turn into the Juan Santa Cruz Picnic Grounds, just before the Arizona-Sonora Desert Museum.
 The unmarked trailhead is at the southern-most tip of the parking area.
 (Lat:32.23923 Lon:-111.16606)